pelgraine/Meck/README.md

 ### Voice Notes Over LoRa (Audio only)

 Press the **Microphone key** (the zero key on the keyboard) to open the Voice Messages screen.
-This is available on the audio variant of the T-Deck Pro (PCM5102A DAC).
+This is available on the T-Deck Pro Audio variant (PCM5102A DAC) and on the T-Deck Max (ES8311 codec).

 Record and send voice messages of up to 12 seconds over LoRa.
 Audio is encoded on-device using Codec2 at 1200 bps, compressing each second of speech into a single 150-byte LoRa packet.
 Voice notes use very little airtime relative to what they deliver — a 5-second message is just 5 packets.